A Different Perspective

 New CCOs should assess their needs and discuss with senior management an appropriate plan for both initial and ongoing professional development.

-CCLS can help.
+Core Compliance can help.
 Since most of our consultants have served in the role of CCO, we are well versed in what it takes, which is why one of our “core” service offerings is mentoring and training CCOs and compliance personnel.
-To find out more, please contact us at firstname.lastname@example.org or call (619) 278-0020.
+To find out more, please contact us at (619) 278-0020 to schedule a consultation.